clairebvs/sweater-weather/README.md

 * Figaro
 * Faraday

-This application requires three API :
+This application consumes three API :
 * Google Geocode API (retrieve latitude and longitude for a city and state);
 * Dark Sky API (retrieve weather data (current, hourly, daily) for a specific location);
 * Flickr API (retrieve a collection of images for a location).